 There are some signs that Canadian airlines may be coming around to recognize that a negotiated settlement is generally preferable to formal adjudication.
 But there is a catch.

-A Serious Lifetime Commitment
+An NDA is a Serious Lifetime Commitment

 The effect of signing an agreement with a confidentiality clause is that you cannot talk about it to anyone, other than your lawyer.
 Not on social media, not to your coworkers, not to your friends, and not even to your family members.
 Not now and not anytime in the future.